joshjowen/script.json-cec/README.txt

 Method Zip

-Download the project as zip and rename it as script.json-cec.zip and import it in Kodi
+Download the project as Zip and rename it as script.json-cec.zip.
+Use the GUI interface to install it in Kodi.

-Method copying
+Method Copying

-Clone the project and copy it to kodi's addons directory, example: ~/.kodi/addons/
+Clone the project and copy it to Kodi's addons directory, example: ~/.kodi/addons/